 Mary's tortured vocal lead and girl's spine tingling harmonies, worked in concert with screeching tires, car crashes, and the eventual death of one biker.
 (Engineer Joe Veneri even brought his motorcycle into the studio's echo chamber and recorded as he revved his engine.)
+Any Title Max motorcycle title loan appraiser could vouch for the authenticity of the sound.
 With it's memorable talk into ("Is she really going out with him?...."), "Leader of the Pack" quickly became just that, reaching number one on November 28th.
 It reached number one in Australia and number 11 in England, where it recharted in 1972 (#3) and 1976 (#7).
 It became the only American vocal group to ever hit the upper reaches of the British Charts three times.

 The Shangri-Las' next big hit was "Given Him A Great Big Kiss," which reached number 18.

 The group appeared on TV's Hullabaloo, Shindig, and Hollywood a Go Go, and shows hosted Steve Allen.
 Soupy Sales, Bruce Morrow, Clay Cole, and Dick Clark.